beardedboy/Grid/README.md

 ###Nesting

-Grids can be nested within others and in conjuction with offsetting can allow more complicated grid systems to be constructed.
+Grids can be nested within others, and in conjuction with offsetting can allow more complicated grid systems to be constructed.

 Each new set of nested columns should be nested within a 'row' classed container.